Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

   - The Why join our Bookclub section allows the parents to see the benefits of their child joining the bookclub, as well as the benefits of reading in general.
   - The parents will be encouraged to sign up their child, and children viewing the website will be encouraged to join.

+  UX: A First Time user will want to easily understand the main purpose of the site and learn more about the clubs.

 ![Main Text](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/home-page_maintxt.jpg)

 - __Location and times section__

   - This section will allow users to see the location and times of bookclub groups.

+  UX: A Returning user will want to check location addresses and times of classes.

 ![Meetup Times](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/home_page_locations.jpg)